-1870, zelkova, Cheon Chu City, Cheon Ra Buk Do Province.
+Ca 1870, Yi Dynasty; zelkova, original thick ironwork; Cheon Chu City, Cheon Ra Buk Do Province, certified.
 35″ w, 12.75″ d, 42.5″ h.

-The high quality of this chest is shown by the use of zelkova and a lot of thick ironwork but restrained in design, in keeping with the Neo-Confucianism literati’s flavor of always attempting ” to reduce artifice to a minimum with intention of making the most of the material used”.
-The zelkova wood shows beautiful grains that the quiet metalwork carved with symbolic motifs.
+The high quality of this chest is shown by the use of zelkova, a highly valued wood in Korea and Japan, as well as the use of thick ironwork.
+It is restrained in design, in keeping with the Neo-Confucianism literati’s flavor of always attempting ” to reduce artifice to a minimum with intention of making the most of the material used”.
+The zelkova on this chest shows beautiful grains, complimenting the thick, beautifully wrought iron metal carved with symbolic motifs.
 It projects a profile of simplicity and elegance.

 This is a double chest but is in one piece.
 The chest was used for storing clothes.
 It is certified as quite rare by a Korean Professor of Korean History and Antiquity, one of only thirteen certifiers approved by the Korean government in the 1900s.